wp-plugins/ns-cloner-site-copier/readme.txt

 1. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
+= 2.1.4.3 =
+* Added better media file copy handling in cases where themes or plugins alter wp_upload_dir() and it is returning bad paths

 = 2.1.4.2 =
 * Fixed bug reported by Christian (Thank you!) where some upload file paths containing the same numbers as site IDs were getting mangled